suprateem-ux/PGN-------.bin/README.md

     combined_book.merge_file("temp2.bin")
     combined_book.save_as_polyglot("combined.bin")
 ```
-then run it , rememberb `python3` for linux and `python` for windows
+then run it , remember `python3` for linux and `python` for windows

 ###### PRS ARE WELCOME !!